eagronin/credit-card-fraud-analyze/README.md

 Data preparation for the analysis is described in the [previous section](https://eagronin.github.io/credit-card-fraud-prepare/).

 Results and visualizatons are presented in the [next section](https://eagronin.github.io/credit-card-fraud-report/).

+## Fitting and Evaluating Support Vector Machine and Logistic Regression for Imbalanced Class Data

 First, we train a dummy classifier that classifies everything as the majority class of the training data (i.e., all the transactions are not fraudulent):